famulenz-pkrumpl/SSE_Spotify/README.md

 ## Preparation

+At first, the `.env` file should be created and the variables should be set as described in `.env.example`.

 Before starting the experiment, make sure that all the following points are fulfilled:

 - The device should run for at least 1 hour before the experiment starts